abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

 - *posse* from *possum, posse, potui* is the present active infinitive, meaning to be able.

-    Not only the the cities, but also the villages and fields the influence of that superstition pervaded; which it seems that it is able to be stopped and be corrected.
+    Neither only the cities, but also the villages and fields the influence of that superstition pervaded; which seems that it is able to be stopped and be corrected.

 25. *Certe satis constat prope iam desolata templa coepisse celebrari, et sacra